garrandall/popular-music-data/tracks/a-penny-for-your-thoughts-tavares.md

 Penny for your thoughts, a nickel for a kiss
 A dime if you tell me that you love me

-So here's penny for your thoughts, a nickel for a kiss (Ooh, your thoughts, baby) A dime if you tell me that you love me
+So here's penny for your thoughts, a nickel for a kiss (Oh, your thoughts, baby) A dime if you tell me that you love me
-Penny for your thoughts, a nickel for a kiss (Ooh, a kiss, baby) A dime if you tell me that you love me
+Penny for your thoughts, a nickel for a kiss (Oh, a kiss, baby) A dime if you tell me that you love me

 Penny for your thoughts, a nickel for a kiss